 1. What's your story?
 Where are you from?

-Hi I am Yun.
+Hi, I am Yun.
 I am from Shenzhen, China, I came to San Francisco for school and now have lived here for almost six years.
-I graduated with a degree in illustration last year and now I do works for newspaper, creative agency, local business, etc. I also started graduate school for interaction design in September.
+I graduated with a degree in illustration last year and now I do work for newspapers, creative agencies, local businesses, etc. I also started graduate school for interaction design in September.

 2. Tell us about your aesthetic.

 I believe that everyone can make art, as long as it’s thoughtful, but I think great artists always try to break boundaries and constantly challenge themselves.
 My preferred works are those that are expressive, opinion-oriented and honest.
 In my own works, I always pay attention to the story I want to tell, also the texture and color, I think that brings life to my work.
 I enjoy looking at pictures of architecture, landscape, universe or vintage posters.

 3. What is your favourite medium and why?

 I do most of my work digitally now, that way adjustments are easier to make.
 Yet I still found drawing on paper irreplaceable, traditional mediums like acrylic, watercolor, or collages are still something I enjoy doing.
 I was doing a lot of sketches all the time, now I need to go back and do so.

 4. What is your artistic process like?